 What Is Found in an FBI Background Check?

-In their National Crime Information Center the FBI maintains records of arrests from state and local agencies.
+In their National Crime Information Center, the FBI maintains records of arrests from state and local agencies.
 Most of the records are linked by fingerprints as every individual who is arrested is fingerprinted as part of the booking process.
 The NCIC is essentially a database of these records.
-In addition, the NCIC also tracks reports of missing persons and fugitives who are wanted by law enforcement.
+In addition, the NCIC also tracks reports of:

 When an FBI background check is requested, it typically shows all of the arrests for the individual in question.
 The data includes the date when the individual was arrested and provides a detail of the charges.
 Both felonies and more serious misdemeanors may be in the report.
 However, it is unusual to see moving violations or fines included.
 These offenses are typically not reported to the FBI because they are so minor.
 Nonetheless, a handful of agencies do report these matters at a federal level.

 Who Needs an FBI Background Check?

 Employers are the most frequent people to request background checks.
-Many jobs require that an individual maintain a clean criminal record to obtain, and in some cases to maintain, employment.
-People in teaching and medical professions are often the subject of a background check.
+Many jobs require that an individual maintain a clean criminal record to obtain, and in some cases to maintain employment.
+People in teaching and medical professions are often the subjects of a background check.
 When someone applies for a government job, even at city or county governments, it’s likely that a background check will be performed.